Bharath2003-Ragunathan/github-profile-ui-angular/README.md

 # GitHub Profile UI – Angular

-This project is an Angular-based implementation of a **GitHub Profile Page UI**, developed as part of the **UptimeAI Full-stack Engineer – UI Assignment**.
+This project is an Angular-based implementation of a GitHub Profile Page UI.

-The UI closely follows the provided design reference and mirrors the structure of the GitHub profile page with responsive behavior.
+The application replicates the structure and layout of a GitHub profile, with a focus on responsiveness, clean UI design, and API integration.

 ---